chaturay/serverless-artillery/README.md

 # How it works?
 <img src="docs/HowItWorks.jpg" width="442">

 * Serverless-artillery would be installed and run on your local machine.
+Run `slsart --help` to see various serverless-artillery commands.
 * It would take your JSON or YAML load script (`script.yml`) that specifies
   * test target/URL/endpoint/service,
   * load progression,